What is Japanese encephalitis

 For more information about control and prevention of mosquito breeding, please visit the website of the Food and Environmental Hygiene Department (FEHD) at http://www.fehd.gov.hk/english/safefood/handbook_prev_mos_breeding.html

-The Centre for Health Protection has set up a hotline (2125 1133) for the recent case of Japanese encephalitis (JE).
-Persons who have been to the vicinity of Maidstone Road with JE symptoms should call the hotline for laboratory investigation or referral to hospital as appropriate.
-The hotline will operate from 9:00 am to 6:00 pm between Monday and Friday to receive enquiries.
+The Centre for Health Protection has set up a hotline (2125 1122) for Japanese encephalitis (JE).
+Persons who have been to the vicinity of Tin Shui Estate and Grantham Hospital with JE symptoms should call the hotline.
+The hotline will operate from 9:00 am to 5:45 pm Monday to Friday to receive enquiries.

 Related link: World Health Day 2014